iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README-Project.md

 | MG (Minas Gerais) | 11,496 | R$20.62 | 4.10% |
 | SP (São Paulo) | 41,125 | R$15.15 | 2.21% |

 - Acre has 13.8x São Paulo's rate of high-freight orders.
-The expensive states are in the remote nortern areas, which the cheap rates are in the industrial southeast.
+The expensive states are in the remote northern areas, while the cheap rates are in the industrial southeast.

 ### Nothing except delivery moves the review score: